KnpLabs/DoctrineBehaviors/README.md

 ```

-> it is possible to use another identifier than `id`, simply override `getTreeNodeField` and return your custom identifier (works great in combination with `Sluggable`)
+> it is possible to use another identifier than `id`, simply override `getNodeId` and return your custom identifier (works great in combination with `Sluggable`)

 <a name="translatable" id="translatable"></a>
 ### translatable: